simondilhas/BIMtoCost-Excel/README.md

 ### Sheet "Roombook", "Wallbook", "Facadebook", "Windowbook" and "Doorbook"

 In the book Sheets you can add more information for the Spaces, Interior Walls, ExteriorCoverings.
 The principle is always the same.
 Copy the unique and insert the values (not the formulas)  of the Type names  into column B of the Book Sheet.
 Based on this information, the sheet calculates basic quantities, and you can add more details in the later columns.

+### Sheet "SimpleBIM Wall Enrichment"
+1. Copy column A with the GUID and B with the description
+2. Insert the values (not the references) into the SimpleBIM Template "SimpleBIM Enrichment Template.xlsx" in Sheet "Enrichment Walls", cell C7
+3. Open the corresponding abstractBIM file with the template in SimpleBIM
+4. voila, the abstractBIM IFC is enriched and you can visualize your calculation data.

+### Sheet: List
+Add values for picklists in the different books.

 ### Updating quantities